HTTP-RPC/Kilo/README.md

 }
 ```

-Values are converted to their JSON equivalents as described [earlier](#return-values).
+Values are converted to their JSON equivalents as described [earlier](#return-values), with the exception of Java bean types.
+Bean instances must first be wrapped in an instance of `BeanAdapter`, which is discussed in more detail [later](#beanadapter).

-`JSONDecoder` deserializes a JSON document into a Java object hierarchy.
+`JSONDecoder` deserializes a JSON document into an object hierarchy.
 JSON values are mapped to their Java equivalents as follows:

 * string: `String`
 * number: `Number`